dlr-gtlab/genh5/README.md

 SPDX-License-Identifier: MPL-2.0+
 -->

-# GTlab HDF5 Wrapper
+# GenH5

-This wrapper is build upon the HDF5 C/C++ API.
+This library is built upon the HDF5 C/C++ API.
 It does not aim to cover all functionalities of HDF5 but the main aspects.
 The wrapper is fully compatibel with the C/C++ API.

 The online documentation can be found here: https://at-twk.pages.gitlab.dlr.de/gtlab-hdf5-wrapper/index.html

 A good introduction to HDF5 can be found here: https://portal.hdfgroup.org/display/HDF5/Introduction+to+HDF5

+## License

+The source code of GenH5 is licensed under the Mozilla Public License Version 2.0, see [LICENSES/MPL-2.0.txt](LICENSES/MPL-2.0.txt).

 ## Functionalities